Jamie3213/slide-decks/slide-deck.md

     return a + b
 ```

-✅ Same inputs evaluate to the same output
+✅ Depends only on its inputs
 ✅ Free from side-effects

 </br>